Duke4.net Forums: So how do I make duke nukem 3D mod - Duke4.net Forums

 No matter what game you mod, you have to be willing to get your hands dirty and suffer.
 You have to love it so much that's it's worth the pain.
 And if it doesn't hurt, then you aren't trying.

-User is online VGames
+User is offline VGames

 #4